 Representing Elderly Victims of Falls in Long Term Care

 Nursing homes must take measures to protect their residents from avoidable injuries, including falls.
-The Albuquerque elder abuse lawyers at Parnall Law Firm, LLC provide injured nursing home residents with the legal representation they need to hold negligent nursing homes accountable for their injuries.
+The Albuquerque elder abuse lawyers at Parnall Law provide injured nursing home residents with the legal representation they need to hold negligent nursing homes accountable for their injuries.
 Our seasoned attorneys have years of experience representing individuals and families in nursing home abuse and negligence cases.
 We can provide you with the advocacy you need to seek the appropriate compensation for your injuries.
-Call our office today to see how we can help you.
+Contact our office today to see how we can help you.